VHS: Erase head

-The erase head is fed by a high level, high frequency AC signal that overwrites any previous recording on the tape.
+The erase head is fed by a high-level, high-frequency AC signal that overwrites any previous recording on the tape.
 Without this step, the new recording cannot be guaranteed to completely replace any old recording that might have been on the tape.

 Video recording

 The tape path then carries the tape around the spinning video-head drum, wrapping it around a little more than 180 degrees (called the omega transport system) in a helical fashion, assisted by the slanted tape guides.
 The head rotates constantly at 1798.2 rpm in NTSC machines, exactly 1500 in PAL, each complete rotation corresponding to one frame of video.

 Two tape heads are mounted on the cylindrical surface of the drum, 180 degrees apart from each other, so that the two heads "take turns" in recording.
 The rotation of the inclined head drum, combined with the relatively slow movement of the tape, results in each head recording a track oriented at a diagonal with respect to the length of the tape, with the heads moving across the tape at speeds higher than what would otherwise be possible.
 This is referred to as helical scan recording.
-A tape speed of 1 5/16 inches per second corresponds to the heads on the drum moving across the tape at (a writing speed of) 4.86 or 5.767 meters per second.
+A tape speed of 1 5/16 inches per second corresponds to the heads on the drum moving across the tape at (a writing speed of) 4.86 or 6.096 meters per second.

-To maximize the use of the tape, the video tracks are recorded very close together to each other.
+To maximize the use of the tape, the video tracks are recorded very close together.
 To reduce crosstalk between adjacent tracks on playback, an azimuth recording method is used: The gaps of the two heads are not aligned exactly with the track path.
 Instead, one head is angled at plus six degrees from the track, and the other at minus six degrees.
 This results, during playback, in destructive interference of the signal from the tracks on either side of the one being played.